-Spider: The Bold Jumper
+Bold Jumper Spider

 The jumping spiders, as a rule, are relatively small, compact hunting spiders.
 They have very good eyesight and can pounce on their victims from a great distance.
-Spiders in the genus Phidippus are the largest-bodied of the Salticids.
+Spiders in the genus Phidippus are the largest-bodied of the salticids.
 Phidippus audax, the most commonly encountered jumping spider in and around Pennsylvania homes, is found from Canada and the Atlantic Coast states west to California.

 Description